Featured in...

 Reviews shown are for Age Partnership.
 Search powered by Age Partnership.

-Can you sell a property with a lifetime mortgage?
+Can you sell a property with a debt?

 Yes, you can sell a property with a lifetime mortgage, but the lifetime mortgage debt will need to be immediately repaid.
 You could repay this using some of the sale proceeds.
 You may want to get financial advice first.